gnzlbg/static_vector/README.md

 The only operations that can actually fail within `fixed_capacity_vector<T, Capacity>` are:

-  1. `T` special member functions and swap can only fail due to throwing constructors/assignment/destructors/swap of `T`.
+  1. `value_type` special member functions and swap can only fail due to throwing constructors/assignment/destructors/swap of `value_type`.

   2. Mutating operations exceeding the capacity (`push_back`, `insert`, `emplace`, `pop_back` when `empty()`, `fixed_capacity_vector(T, size)`, `fixed_capacity_vector(begin, end)`...).